anthonymiyoro/SocialFox/README.md

 ```

-It requires a username and password usig standard authentication when sending a POST request.
+It requires a username and password using standard authentication when sending a POST request.